Home » Recipes

 1/8 Cup Fresh Ground Black Pepper

-3 Tbsp Kosher Salt
+3 Tbsp Diamond Crystal Kosher Salt

 1 Tbsp Fresh Thyme leaves, chopped